 - Liability and medical payments

 “These coverages are the bones of a homeowner contract and should never be removed under any circumstances,” Rheel says.
-Going without homeowners insurance is not worth the risk, but that does not mean you need to pay for excess coverage.
+Most insurance professionals would say that going without homeowners insurance is not worth the risk, but that does not mean you need to pay for excess coverage.
 You can talk to your provider or agent to see if there are optional coverages included on your policy that are not a good fit for your needs.

 You may also want to consider raising your deductible.
 This is the amount you pay out of pocket for a covered claim.
 If your deductible is $500, for example, and you have a covered claim worth $4,000, you will pay the first $500 of the claim and the insurance company will pay $3,500.